banzaicloud/pipeline/README.md

 #### Deploy using the API

-We have introduced a new feature where beside the Helm CLI and gRPC a RESTful API can be used to deploy applications packeged with Helm.
+We have introduced a new feature where beside the Helm CLI and gRPC a RESTful API can be used to deploy applications packaged with Helm.

 <p align="center">
 <img src="/docs/images/tiller-rest-flow.png" width="700">